All Parents Are Crazy

 RULE #2: NEVER FORGET RULE #1

-On May 13, 2016 at 12:52 pm, my time as a parent of an athlete, came to an abrupt and painful end.
-My girls’ soccer season ended at that precise time and date during the quarterfinals of the Arkansas 6A Girl’s State Soccer championship, in El Dorado, Arkansas.
+On May 13, 2016 at 12:52 pm, my time as a parent of an athlete came to an abrupt and painful end.
+My two daughters' soccer season ended during the quarterfinals of the Arkansas 6A Girls State Soccer championship in El Dorado, AR.
 Our team lost a hard fought game, 2-1.
-Earlier in the year, my son decided that he wouldn’t return for his sophomore season on the Arkansas Tech football team.
-As a parent of an athlete, I was done.
+Earlier that year, my son decided he wasn’t returning for his sophomore season on the Arkansas Tech football team.
+My season of being a parent of an athlete was over.

-After all those years of going to baseball, soccer, football, volleyball, and basketball games as a parent, I realized that a huge part of my life as a parent had come to an end.
+After years of going to baseball, soccer, football, volleyball, and basketball games as a parent, I realized a huge part of my life had come to an end.

-To be 100% honest, I still can’t imagine that watching young kids play sports could be much fun at all.
-The key word in all of this is the difference between watching kids play sports and watching MY kids play sports.
-I enjoy watching nearly any kind of sports; but, I enjoy watching them played at a higher level than the youth leagues.
-Watching my own kids is a whole different deal.
+To be honest, I still feel the same.
+The difference is watching kids play sports vs. watching MY kids play sports.
+I enjoy watching nearly any sport, but I enjoy watching a higher level than the youth leagues.
+Watching my kids is a whole different deal.

-After dealing with parents of athletes for over 38 years , I can tell you that most parents are a very poor judge of their own children’s athletic ability.
+After dealing with parents of athletes for over 38 years, I can tell you most parents are a poor judge of their child's athletic ability.
 I would rank most of them somewhere between horrible and hilarious.
-For some reason, parents take it personal when I tell them, in so many words, that their children are not very good athletes because their gene pool is so poor.
-I would even go so far as to say this.
-The worse a parent was as an athlete, the worse they are as a parent of an athlete, from a coaches’ perspective.
+For some reason, parents take it personal when I tell them their child is not a very good athlete because their gene pool is so poor.
+I would even go so far as to say this: the worse a parent was as an athlete, the worse they were as a parent of an athlete, from a coach’s perspective.

 I have been lucky enough to coach several athletes whose parents played at the highest levels of competition.
-While it is a small sample size, these former NFL athletes were some of the best parents I ever had.
-While generalizations are never 100%, it seemed that these parents “got it”.
-On the other hand, I have had dads that “wouldn’t hit the water if they fell out of the boat”, rip me up and down and all around because of some perceived favoritism or my lack of ability to judge talent.
+These former NFL athletes were some of the best parents of my career.
+While generalizations aren’t foolproof, it seemed these parents were understanding.
+On the other hand, I have had dads that, “wouldn’t hit the water if they fell out of the boat.”
+They rip me up and down because of some perceived favoritism, or my lack of ability to judge talent.

-With all that being said, I can now admit that MY kids were simply amazing athletes.
+With all being said, I can now admit my kids were amazing athletes.

 They amazed me every time I watched them play.
-They didn’t amaze me because they were blessed with great athletic ability, although I THINK(but I could be wrong…..see above) all three of them had some ability.
-They amazed me because they were mine.
-I just loved watching them play the game.
-I loved watching them compete.
-I loved watching them play the games with their friends.
-I loved watching them lose and learn to deal with it.
-I loved watching them win and learning how to deal with that as well, and I loved watching them have fun, playing a game.
+Not because they were blessed with great athletic ability, although all three of them had some ability.
+My kids amazed me because they were mine.
+I loved watching them play the game and compete with their friends.
+Watching them lose or win and learning to deal with it was amazing to see.
+I loved watching them have fun.

-I also think that it is possible that I haven’t told my own kids how much I appreciate them for letting me come along for the ride.
-We didn’t win every game(but we were lucky to win a few), we didn’t hit every winning kick(but we did hit a couple of them), and we didn’t win every championship, but it sure was a great 15 year ride.
-A ride that I will always remember and to a certain extent, a ride that I will always miss.
+I don’t think I have told my kids how much I appreciate them for letting me come along for the ride.
+We didn’t win every game, we didn’t hit every winning kick, we didn’t win every championship, but it sure was a great ride.
+A ride I will always remember and a ride I will always miss.

-The great Bob Hope said it best, “Thanks for the Memories”.
-The also great, Kobi Bryant also said it almost as well, “Moments never come back”.
+The great Bob Hope said it best, “Thanks for the memories” and Kobi Bryant said, “Moments never come back.”

 One of my coaching buddies just found out he was going to be a father for the first time.
-Here are a few ideas I wish someone had told me 15 years ago.
+Here is some advice I wish someone told me fifteen years ago.

-- Don’t yell during games.
 Don’t yell during games.
-Don’t yell during game.
+Don’t yell during games.
+Don’t yell during games.
 Did I say, don’t yell during games?
-All parents of athletes should read Mike Matheny’s book, “The Matheny Manifesto”.
+All parents of athletes should read Mike Matheny’s book, “The Matheny Manifesto.”
 Mike Matheny is the manager of the St. Louis Cardinals.
-During the time between his major league career and becoming the manager of the Cardinals, he served as his son’s Little League baseball coach.
-He gave the parents a set of rules to follow if he was going to be their kids’ coach.
-This set of rules has become a book and EVERY parent of an athlete should read it.
-One of his main points is that yelling at your child during a game, creates pressure on the kid.
-That includes, “come on, Billy”, “eyes on the ball, Wally”, and “way to go Sally”.
-I have thought that positive encouragement was ALWAYS a good thing.
-After reading that book and attending a few youth games, I believe that Mr. Matheny is 100% correct.
-He says if you want to encourage your kid, clap your hands……..period.
+During the time between his major league career and becoming the manager of the Cardinals, he served as his son’s little league baseball coach.
+He gave the parents a set of rules to follow if he was going to be their kid's coach.
+Matheny wrote a book on these rules and every parent of an athlete should read it.
+One of his main points is that yelling at your child during a game creates pressure on the kid.
+This includes, “Come on, Billy!
+Eyes on the ball!” and “Way to go, Sally.”
+I thought positive encouragement was always a good thing, but after reading Matheny’s book and attending a few youth games, he is correct.
+He says if you want to encourage your kid, clap your hands.
+Period.

-- Don’t ever be publically critical of officiating.
+Don’t ever be publicly critical of officiating.
 When you do this, you give your child a built-in excuse.
 Trust me, your kids will have no trouble finding excuses without your help.
-I was at a soccer game one time when one of our Dads was ripping the 12 year-old(maybe 14 year-old) female soccer official.
-I finally said, “that’s enough”.
+I was at a soccer game when one of our dads was ripping the twelve year old female soccer official.
+I finally said, “That’s enough.”
 He looked at me and said, “She missed the call!”
-I just looked at him and said, “she’s a 12 year-old girl.”
-He shut up for about 5 minutes and after making another crack about her lack of officiating skills, this little girl blew her whistle, stopped play, and issued the Dad a red card.
+I just looked at him and said, “She’s a twelve-year old girl.”
+He shut up for about five minutes and after making another crack about her lack of officiating skills, this little girl blew her whistle, stopped play, and issued the dad a red card.
 She said, “Sir, the game will not continue until you are gone.”
-I would bet my entire but somewhat meager savings account that that guy “wouldn’t hit the water if he fell out of the boat.”
+I would bet my entire savings account this guy, “wouldn’t hit the water if he fell out of the boat.”

-- Never be too tired.
+Never be too tired.
 My kids, especially my son, loved to play in the yard.
 Most of the time, when he wanted to play catch, swing a bat, or have me play soccer goalie so he could kick some balls, I was ready if not eager.
-The key word there is MOST.
-There were a few of those rotten days when I thought I was worn out and begged off.
-I would give ANYTHING if my son would drive home from college today and say, “Dad, let’s play some catch.”
+The key word is most of the time.
+There were a few of those rotten days when I thought I was worn out.
+I would give anything if my son would drive home from college today and say, “Dad, let’s play some catch.”
 I’m pretty sure that window in our lives as father and son has closed.
-It will be over for you faster than you think.
+It’s over faster than you think.

-- Don’t be a critic.
+Don’t be a critic.
 There are plenty of critics.
 Be a Dad.
-There are too few Dads.
-Your son or daughter, if they participate in athletics, will not be in need of another critic.
-There are coaches whose job it is to make critical judgments.
-There are so-called fans who are willing to offer even our youngest athletes their critical opinions, and as they go higher in the athletic food chain, there will be plenty of people ready to offer their criticism from the stands, the newspapers, or sports talk radio.
-My opinion of people who call in to radio shows to criticize college athletes are showing the world that when they were in school, “they wouldn’t hit the water if they fell out of the boat.”
+There are too few dads.
+Your son or daughter doesn't need another critic.
+Some coaches' jobs are to make critical judgments.
+Even so-called fans offer our youngest athletes their critical opinions.
+As they go higher in the athletic food chain, there will be plenty of people ready to offer their criticism from the stands, the newspapers, or sports talk radio.
+My opinion of people who call in to radio shows to criticize college athletes is they are showing the world when they were in school, “they wouldn’t hit the water if they fell out of the boat.”

-- Enjoy the ride.
-I was lucky that our ride lasted about 15 years.
-It was a blast.
-Of course, there were a couple of times that it really wasn’t a blast, but those were few and far between.
-We spent many hours in the car driving from place to place to play soccer, or basketball, or football, or volleyball, or baseball.
-We never did it so that our kids could make the all-star team, the NFL, get a full-ride, or play in the World Cup.
-We did it because we could do it together and because it was FUN.
-I know parents that have spent way more money traveling all over the country in search of that elusive athletic scholarship than the scholarship itself is worth.
-If you want your child to get a scholarship, my advice is to enroll them in an ACT prep class, take the test as often as possible, and then enroll them in another ACT prep class.
-You will get a lot more “bang for your buck”.
+Enjoy the ride.
+I was lucky our ride lasted about fifteen years.
+It was a blast!
+Of course, there were a couple of times it was hard, but those were few and far between.
+We spent many hours in the car driving from place to place to play soccer, basketball, football, volleyball, or baseball.
+We never did it so our kids could make the all-star team, the NFL, get a full-ride, or play in the World Cup.
+We did it because we could do it together and because it was fun.
+I know parents have spent more money traveling the country in search of the elusive athletic scholarship than the scholarship is worth.
+If you want your child to receive a scholarship, my advice is to enroll them in an ACT prep class, take the test as often as possible, and then enroll them in another ACT prep class.
+You will get a lot more “bang for your buck.”
 We traveled around a little bit because it was a fun thing for our family to do.
 Make the experience for everyone, not just for you.
-Be your kids’ biggest fan, like my Dad was to me, because I can tell you from experience, it will be over before you know it.
+Be your kid’s biggest fan, like my dad was to me.
+I can tell you from experience, it will be over before you know it.